oxheadalpha/tezos-k8s/charts/snapshot-warmer/README.md

 This script runs indefinitely and performs the following steps -

 1. Removes unlabeled VolumeSnapshots.
-VolumeSnapshots need to be labeled with their respective `history mode` in order for them to be used later with the snapshot engine system.
+VolumeSnapshots need to be labeled with their respective `history_mode` in order for them to be used later with the snapshot engine system.
-2. Maintains 4 snapshots of a particular `history mode` label.
+2. Maintains 4 snapshots of a particular `history_mode` label.
 There isn't any particular reason for this, other than to keep the list of snapshots concise.
 "Maintains" meaning deletes the oldest snapshots once the count is over 4.
 3. If there are not any snapshots in progress, then a new one is triggered named with the current time and date.
 4. It waits until the snapshot is ready to use.

-The script will detect a snapshot in progress and wait if it is started if a snapshot is currently creating.
-This is to prevent runaway snapshot creation as more in-progress snapshots slows down the process altogether.
-We keep it to 1 at a time for optimal speed.
+We create only one snapshot at a time as having more than one in-progress slows down the snapshot process altogether.